rutvikraj/Image-Compressor/gui_images/README.md

 4. Numpy

 *Using PyTorch 0.3 will break the detector.

-*Also in the project there is "req.txt" file which contains all the project requirnments
+*Also in the project there is "requirements.txt" file which contains all the project requirements.
+Now to install at of these requirenments at once you can use `pip install -r requirements.txt`.

 1. Clone, and `cd` into the repo directory.